AdobeDocs/experience-manager-core-components.en/help/using/experience-fragment.md

 The Experience Fragment Component will attempt to find a corresponding localized component in the following order.

-1. Ffirst it tries to find a language root.
+1. First it tries to find a language root.
 1. If not found, it tries to find a blueprint.
 1. If not found, it tries to find a live copy.
 1. If not found, it defaults to the experience fragment configured in the component.